Microsoft Dynamics NAV 2017

 NAV 2017 Part 2

-In this release, besides the classic on-premise solution Microsoft Dynamics NAV 2017, the cloud-based enterprise solution Microsoft Dynamics 365 for Financials will also become available in the spring of 2017.
+In this release, besides the classic on-premise solution Microsoft Dynamics NAV 2017, the cloud-based enterprise solution Microsoft Dynamics 365 for Financials will also become available in the spring of 2017 (unfortunately not in Germany).
 However, the range of functions will be “limited” to the core processes of Dynamics NAV 2017 (e.g. Jobs and Accounting).
 Keep reading as we describe some of the interesting new functions and enhancements to the ERP system.

 Microsoft Dynamics NAV 2017 Feature Highlights: